What is a Body of Person's Approval (BOPA) exemption?

 - Details of the Chaperones supervising the children

-- Information regarding the numbers, age range and gender split of the children taking part
+- The numbers, age range and gender split of the children taking part

-If the approval is rejected the organisation will be informed at the earliest possible opportunity in writing, with full details of the reasons for rejection.
-The organisation shall then be asked to apply for licences in the usual way.
-If the organisation is dissatisfied with the decision, they should lodge a complaint in accordance with the laid down Surrey County Council procedures.
-Full details of the procedure together with the appropriate forms can be found by visiting our complaints page.
+If the approval is rejected, the organisation will be informed at the earliest possible opportunity.
+This will be in writing, with full details of the reasons for rejection.
+The organisation will then be asked to apply for licences in the usual way.
+If the organisation is unhappy with the decision, they should lodge a complaint.
+Full details of the procedure can be found by visiting our complaints page.

 If approved, the Child Employment Team will issue the appropriate documentation to the organisation together with a copy of the 'Contract of Agreement', signed by the Child Employment Manager on behalf of Surrey County Council

-Where an annual Body of Persons Approval has been granted the organisation must:
+Where an annual Body of Persons Approval (BOPA) has been granted the organisation must:

-- Advise the Child Employment Team of the details of the times and location of all productions in advance of the first performance, during the period of the approval.
+- Advise the Child Employment Team of the times and location of all productions in advance of the first performance, during the period of the approval.

-- Provide the Child Employment Team with the number, age range and gender split, of all children taking part including the number of days each of them is performing.
+- Provide the Child Employment Team with the number, age range and gender split, of all children taking part.
+This includes the number of days each of them is performing.

-- Provide the Child Employment Team with the rota of chaperones who will be supervising the children, taking into account the number of children, their gender and age, for each performance including appropriate rehearsals, as directed by The Children (Performances and Activities) (England) Regulations 2014.
+- Provide the Child Employment Team with the rota of chaperones who will be supervising the children.
+This must take into account the number of children, their gender and age.
+These details are needed for each performance including appropriate rehearsals, as directed by The Children (Performances and Activities) (England) Regulations 2014.

-- Where absence from school is required for any child, the exemption is nullified, and the normal licensing procedure will be adopted for the child(ren) that require absence from school to take part.
+- Where absence from school is required for any child, the exemption is void.
+The normal licensing procedure will be adopted for the child(ren) that require absence from school to take part.

 - The organisation is required to apply for future exemptions annually.

-- A statement of the organisation's commitment to protecting children must be displayed prominently at each and every venue it uses for the purpose of rehearsal or performance.
+- A statement of the organisation's commitment to protecting children must be displayed prominently at all performance and rehearsal venues.